 Intrinsic motives are internal to an individual and 'involve that individual's interest in and enjoyment of a task'.
 A child who plays tennis because he or she likes the sport is intrinsically motivated.
+This is an important factor in developing an enthusiasm for sport amongst children in educational settings.
+The aim of any sports programme, if it is to succeed, is to foster the intrinsic motives for participation.

-Further reading: Deci (1975), Wann (1997)
+Further reading: Anshel (2004), Deci (1975), Wann (1997)